News release - February 2020

 “Passover for the Soul” complements the traditional Haggadah, connects the ancient story to modern-day hearts and minds

 “Passover for the Soul” is a collection of 14 beautiful cards designed to complement the traditional Haggadah and help make the annual Passover Seder even more participatory and enjoyable for families and guests.
 Each card illustrates one of the 14 ritual steps of the Seder with a beautiful original painting and a brief description of the ritual and its relevance to modern life.
+Children love it, too.

-Only one set of cards is needed per Seder.
 The Seder host places the cards randomly on or under guests’ plates, then asks each guest with a card to introduce the ritual by reading his or her card.
 The cards are two-sided.
 On one side is a beautiful original painting designed to enhance the meaning of the ritual while engaging the interest of the children as well as adults.
 The words and ideas are on the back, making it possible for others at the table to see the beautiful paintings while the participants hold up the cards to read.

 A simple Leader’s Guide helps the Seder host guide guests through the rituals.
 The “meditation” can be used for discussion or personal stories--or the host might simply encourage individual reflection.